jobrunr/website/content/en/_index.md

   priority: 1.0
   changeFreq: monthly
 ---
-An easy way to perform background processing in Java.
+The ultimate library for background processing in Java.<br/>
 Distributed and backed by persistent storage.
 Open-source and free for commercial use.<span class="sub-title">Alternative for Spring Batch and Quartz Scheduler.
 Hangfire for Java.
-Java scheduler.</span>
+Java CRON scheduler.
+JobRunner.
+Job Runner</span>

 [//]: <> (To change any of the blocks on the homepage, go to https://github.com/jobrunr/website/tree/master/content/en/homepage)